sciZer0/7/v/README.md

 Automated Donations are an element of a Creator Donation Culture.

-On the Vote Blockchain, there are Automated Donations for donating tokens to people who are contributing in the Vote blockchain.
+On the Vote Blockchain, there are Automated Donations for donating tokens to Contributors.

 Automated Donations are an automated inbuilt feature of the Vote blockchain.